Last updated on January 27, 2025

 Essence of Antiquity | Illustration by Caio Monteiro

 Morph was a super-popular mechanic with players who played with it, particularly in Limited formats.
-Many players will be excited to see it return more powerful than ever with disguise!
+Many players love that it returned more powerful with disguise!

 What do you think of disguise?
 Is it a fun puzzle, or do you think it’s a bit of a flop with modern Magic design?
 I’d love to hear your thoughts on it on the comments or the Draftsim Discord, and if you’d like to see more of disguise in future.